mirrash7/loom/README.md

-# Motion Control Browser Extension
+# Motion Mouse Control Extension

 This Chrome extension uses computer vision to track your body movements through a webcam and translate them into mouse controls within your browser.
 Move your cursor by moving your hand and perform clicks with simple gestures - no mouse required!